Inside The Tower Of Pisa

 The Science Behind the Lean: A Masterpiece of (Unintended) Engineering

 Over the centuries, numerous studies have been conducted to understand and, eventually, stabilize the lean.
-Extensive research into soil mechanics and structural analysis have been crucial in providing a deeper understanding of the complex interplay of factors that contribute to the tilt.
+That's why extensive research into soil mechanics and structural analysis have been crucial in providing a deeper understanding of the complex interplay of factors that contribute to the tilt.
 The extensive study involved detailed investigations into the soil properties, the distribution of weight within the tower, and the effects of external factors such as wind and seismic activity.

 Stabilization Efforts: A Modern-Day Engineering Feat